turkeryilmaz/openairinterface5g/tools/flight_test/EVENT_SCHEMA.md

 This version does not drain UHD TX asynchronous metadata.
 TX sample acceptance does not prove RF delivery; stderr L/U/O characters are not authoritative late-packet counts or restart triggers.
 Additional ordinary OAI logs are retained subject to privacy/volume limits.

-The normal-priority writer uses 64 lifetime thread rings of 1,024 records, and eight rotating files with a default 128 MiB total limit.
-Overflow/no-slot/loss and file overwrite metadata are explicit.
-MAX_BYTES can lower the per-process bound.
-Never reuse a capture directory for multiple processes: bounds multiply.
-Rotation loses oldest history.
+The normal-priority writer drains 64 lifetime thread rings of 1,024 records to sequential files of at most 16 MiB.
+Files are never overwritten.
+Total-byte caps are optional (zero by default), with a configurable 512 MiB free-space reserve.
+Overflow/no-slot/loss is explicit.
+Use a separate capture directory for each process.
+The eight internal file-descriptor slots do not limit retained file count.
 No subscriber keys, packet payloads or IQ arrays enter numeric records.

 Clock correlations bound clock-read skew, not UTC accuracy.
 A missing clean footer can mean crash, kill, capture failure or still-running process.
 Power loss can lose buffered events.
 Producer hooks add clocks/atomics/fixed copies, with no added allocation, locks, printf or file I/O. Native tests do not qualify the observer effect on CM5/B205mini: compare disabled/enabled stationary operation before takeoff.

+## Sequential retention (September startup integration)

+New captures retain successive numbered files without overwriting earlier data.
+The filename's final decimal number is no longer limited to 0..7. `file_slot` remains an internal descriptor slot and may repeat across files; the complete filename identifies the file.
+New headers have `overwrites_available=0`.
+The decoder also accepts older eight-slot captures and their overwrite markers.
+Event IDs, payload meanings, timestamps and record schema version remain unchanged.
+A missing clean footer or a recording-disabled diagnostic must not be treated as complete recording.
+Unknown event IDs preserve all numeric fields for later decoding.